appium/appium-gulp-plugins/README.md

   testTimeout: 8000,
   buildName: null,
   extraPrepublishTasks: [],
-  preCommitTasks: ['jshint', 'once'],
-  eslint: false
+  eslint: true
 };
 ```

-As you can see, it defaults to transpiling with Babel, running jshint,
+As you can see, it defaults to transpiling with Babel, running `eslint`
 running tests, and with the default task being `gulp watch`.

 ## transpile plugin